hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

 }
 ```

 Will paste text in the element that has current focus.
-This method will automtically empty any existing content before pasting the specified text.
+This method will automatically empty any existing content before pasting the specified text.
+If you want to keep the existing content, set the `clearExistingContent` option to `true`.

 ---